yaacov/ttkyaml/README.md

 ttkyaml
 =======

-Class for constructing ttk user interfaces dynamically from yaml file
+Python module for constructing ttk user interfaces dynamically from gui dictionary or a yaml file.